 Mr. Duffy advises health care clients on structuring transactions to meet their business objectives in accordance with federal and state law.
 He assists with transactions involving contracting, affiliations, joint ventures, leasing agreements, clinical service agreements, and the establishment of accountable care and physician-hospital organizations.
-Mr. Duffy writes regularly about health care transactions in his role as web and technology liaison for the American Bar Association’s Health Law Section, Business and Transactions Interest Group.

 Information Privacy and Security

 As a member of the firm’s Data Privacy + Security team, Mr. Duffy assists health care providers with compliance with the Health Insurance Portability and Accountability Act (HIPAA).
 He helps clients protect against impermissible disclosures of data and provides guidance on data breach response efforts.
 He also advises clients on security programs, policies, education, and the implementation of administrative, technical, and physical safeguards.
 Mr. Duffy is a regular contributor to the firm’s Data Privacy + Security Insider publication.
+Mr. Duffy is also a vice-chair of the American Bar Association Health Law Section’s Web & Tech Committee, a role in which he supports the online activities of the Health Law Section’s interest groups and manages technological matters on behalf of the Health Law Section.

 Pro Bono and Community Involvement